 not have to be done immediately.
 The safety stuff does, and Don

-Old Boat will be a big help in that
+This Old Boat, Second Edition will be a big help in that

 regard.
-His book will teach you prioritizing, and how to fix what's
+His book will teach you prioritizing, and how to fix what is

 arsenal of Boat Books once you get serious about this buying thing.

 And get the latest versions of both.
 Buying through

 link costs you nothing and helps my cruising kitty too.